 Is Bortezomib 2 mg a type of chemotherapy?

 Bortezomib 2 mg is a proteasome inhibitor, which is a type of cancer treatment medicine.
 Cells contain proteasomes.
-They assist in the breakdown of proteins that the cell does not require.
-Bortezomib inhibits the proteasomes, causing proteins to accumulate inside the cell.
+They aid in the breakdown of proteins that the cell doesn’t need.
+Bortezomib restrains the proteasomes, making proteins collect inside the cell.

 What is bortezomib injection used for?

 The medication bortezomib is used to treat multiple myeloma (a type of cancer of the bone marrow).
-Bortezomib is also used to treat mantle cell lymphoma patients (fast-growing cancer that begins in the cells of the immune system).
-Bortezomib belongs to the class of medicines known as antineoplastic agents.
+Bortezomib is also used to treat patients with mantle cell lymphoma (fast-growing cancer that begins in the cells of the immune system).
+Bortezomib has a place in the class of meds known as antineoplastic specialists.

 What are the Bortezomib 2 mg side effects?